Agentic-Insights/dotcontext/README.md

 # cc-cli

+A convention developers can all easily adopt to capture and communicate the context of your codebase for both AI coding agents and humans.
+Similar to .env and .editorconfig, but focused on documenting your code.

-A CLI tool for managing and validating codebase context specifications according to the [Codebase Context Specification (CCS)](https://github.com/Agentic-Insights/codebase-context-spec).
+This CLI tool helps you manage and validate codebase context specifications according to the [Codebase Context Specification (CCS)](https://github.com/Agentic-Insights/codebase-context-spec).

 ![Codebase Context](https://raw.githubusercontent.com/Agentic-Insights/codebase-context-spec/main/img/codebase-context.png)